 The BBC History Revealed Magazine reveals the archaeological quest to find the historicity of the Bible.
 In archaeology, the best evidence found for the events in the Old Testament is Merneptah’s Stele and the Tel Dan Stele.

-Pharaoh Merneptah had its martial achievements written in a carved granite block measuring three meters high.
+Pharaoh Merneptah had his martial achievements written on a carved granite block measuring three meters high.
 Merneptah Stele, found in the ancient city of Thebes in 1896, has three lines that tell about Egypt’s conquest of Israel.

 The 27 Books of the New Testament came with the collation and identification of Athanasius of Alexandria in 367 AD.
 The Third Synod of Carthage approved these books in 397 AD.
 St. Jerome translated the biblical texts: from Greek to Latin (382-384 AD) and Hebrew to Latin (390-405 AD).